 Notes used with Procedures

-- Procedure Notes: Use procedure notes to document anything that normally goes into your chart notes, such as materials used, procedures followed, treatment performed, anesthetic, informed consent, etc. You can optionally set up default Procedure notes (Edit Procedure Code Window) that copy automatically into a procedure every time a procedure is treatment planned or set complete.
+- Procedure Notes: Use procedure notes in the Chart Module to document anything that normally goes into your chart notes, such as materials used, procedures followed, treatment performed, anesthetic, informed consent, etc. You can optionally set up default Procedure notes (Edit Procedure Code Window) that copy automatically into a procedure every time a procedure is treatment planned or set complete.
 Then only very minor changes usually need to be made.
 All procedure notes are automatically saved, changes are recorded, and all actions are archived and viewable in the Chart module under Show tab, Audit.

 - Clinical Note: Some other dental software products have a clinical note, a daily note, or a procedure note.
 In Open Dental, those are all just ordinary procedures that use a dummy procedure code.
 We include clinical note and procedure note as preconfigured procedure codes for you to pick from.
 These are typically set up as Procedure Buttons for faster entry.